Alan-samuel/OS-Linux-commands-Shell-script/README.md

 ./scriptest.sh 1 2 3

 ## OUTPUT

- ./scriptest.sh: line 4: bash
-\#!/bin/sh
-echo "File name is $0"
-echo "File name is" basename: not found
+File name is ./scriptest.sh File name is scriptest.sh First arg. is 1 Second arg. is 2 Third arg. is 3 Fourth arg. is The @is123
+# is

 1
 ls file1
 ## OUTPUT
-file1

-echo $?
+file1 echo $?
 ## OUTPUT
 ./one
 bash: ./one: Permission denied